-While some people may support the welfare system in the US; it is evident today that the labor market is suffering gravely as a result.
+While some people may support the welfare system in the US, it is evident today that the labor market is suffering gravely as a result.
 Singapore, on the other hand, is seemingly thriving with robust job creation and low unemployment rates.
 Evaluating the current surveys of the US Department of Labor with that of Singapore’s, we shall establish how unemployment benefits are causing more harm than good to U.S economy.

 Being the third richest country in the world, (according to an evaluation conducted by Forbes magazine earlier this year, using the International Monetary Fund Data of 2010) Singapore has a different take on unemployment benefits.
 Unlike the US, the small city-state’s government is more inclined to re-employ rather than hand out money to the unemployed.
 Although this tactic may seem harsh as compared to the welfare structure in the U.S, the comparative analysis demonstrates otherwise.
 Just recently, the U.S. Department of Labor has estimated an 8.2% unemployment rate.
-This means that more than 10 million people are jobless or are simply discouraged or not interested in looking for work or working anymore.
+This means that more than 10 million people are jobless, simply discouraged or not interested in looking for work anymore.

 In Singapore, the less fortunate receive assistance through schemes that work towards increasing the capability of a person; through measures such as training, course fee subsidization, counseling and job matching services.
-This helps the people to empower themselves through economic independence and encourages them to make themselves more eligible for higher skilled jobs.
+This helps people to empower themselves through economic independence and encourages them to make themselves more eligible for higher skilled jobs.

-In addition, the singapore tax system also contributes to lowering the tax burden on individuals and encourages investors and businesses to choose Singapore company formation.
-US policies need to be adjusted correspondingly if the country wants to sustainably increase its job creation and employment rate and for the longer term.
+In addition, the singapore tax system also contributes to lowering the tax burden on individuals and encourages investors and businesses to opt for Singapore company formation.
+US policies need to be adjusted correspondingly if the country wants to meaningfully increase its job creation and employment rate for the longer term.